Doyeon-Ko/dyTextEditor/README.md

 🛠 The command handling logic is central to user interaction in the CLI version.
 It will be expanded in GUI version logic later.

+---
+### ✅ Text Editing

+  - appendLine()

+    - Appends a new line to the end of the text buffer stored in the editor
+    - Handles memory allocation and checks if capacity to be expanded

   ### ⏩ Next Steps (will be continuously updated)
   - Implement insert/edit/delete line functionality
   - save changes to disk